Here’s the story of how we were introduced to our first toddler airplane travel bed and how we’ve never looked back!

 It’s true there are several alternatives to the Fly Tot inflatable airplane cushion.
-The original is the Fly Tot, but there are two others that are nearly identical and others that are similar.
+While the original is the Fly Tot (and we still consider it to be one of the best toddler travel beds for planes), there are two others that are nearly identical and others that are similar.

 Plane Pal vs. Fly Tot

-While I have not personally used a Plane Pal, I can see from the images that they are nearly identical though the Fly Tot is slightly smaller.
+While I have not personally used a Plane Pal airplane travel bed for toddlers, I can see from the images that they are nearly identical though the Fly Tot is slightly smaller.
 They both come with a pump and the Plane Pal comes with a carrying bag.
 The pumps are slightly different.
 The Fly Tot model can be collapsed and secured shut to take up less space.

 The Kooshy Kid Kooshion is most similar to the Plane Pal.

-If you are shopping from Canada, the United States of UK, the Fly Tot is the one that is most consistently available on Amazon.
+If you are shopping from Canada, the United States of UK, the Fly Tot is the one that is most consistently available on Amazon (but not always, unfortunately).
 You can even get a double unit with only one pump – perfect for families with two kids!